pantheon-systems/documentation/source/_docs/getting-started.md

 You can develop directly on the server using [SFTP mode](/docs/sftp/).

 ## Pantheon Credentials
-Your [Pantheon Dashboard](https://dashboard.pantheon.io) credentials are used to manage sites, organizations, and support tickets.
+Your [Pantheon Dashboard](https://dashboard.pantheon.io) credentials are used to manage sites, organizations, and support requests.
 Users on your Pantheon hosted sites will be distinct and are not managed by Pantheon; there is no single sign-on between the Dashboard and Drupal or WordPress site.

 Find more Pantheon provided credentials in the site Dashboard's connection information.
 For more details, see: